abinit/abinit/doc/tutorial/eph4mob.md

 Another possibility to improve the results without increasing the computation time significantly is the double-grid (DG) technique [[cite:Brunin2020b]].
-In this method, a coarse sampling is used for the $\kk$- and the $\qq$-mesh for the e-ph matrix elements, but a finer mesh is used to compute the weights for the delta functions associate to phonon absorption/emission.
+In this method, a coarse sampling is used for the $\kk$- and the $\qq$-mesh for the e-ph matrix elements, but a **finer mesh** is used to interpolate the weights for the delta functions associated to phonon absorption/emission.
-This technique allows one to accelerate the convergen while keeping the computational cost and the memory requirements low.
+This technique allows one to accelerate the convergence while keeping the computational cost and the memory requirements at a reasonable level.

 !!! important

-    The efficiency of the DG approach depends on the strength of the polar Frohlich divergence: if this divergence is very difficult to integrate numerically, the coarse $\qq$-mesh for the e-ph matrix elements will have to be denser.
+    The efficiency of the DG approach depends on the strength of the polar Frohlich divergence: if the divergence is difficult to integrate numerically, the coarse $\qq$-mesh for the e-ph matrix elements will have to be densified.

 The DG technique requires a second WFK file, containing the KS eigenvalues on the fine mesh.
 You can specify the path to the fine WFK file using [[getwfkfine_filepath]] as in: